 When it comes to money, we always think about the numbers.
 However, the decisions that we make financially stems from our emotions.
 In fact, we make all of our decisions emotionally first.
-On this episode of The Agent of Wealth Podcast, Marc Bautis talks to Anne Beaulieu about how to make better money decisions using our emotions.
-Anne Beaulieu is the founder of Femme Sauvage, a regular Forbes contributor, and an author of 29 books in the The Emotionally Intelligent Way© series.
+In this episode of The Agent of Wealth Podcast, host Marc Bautis is joined by Anne Beaulieu, the founder of Femme Sauvage, a regular Forbes contributor and the author of 29 books in the The Emotionally Intelligent Way© series.
+Together, they talk about how to make better money decisions using emotion.

 In this episode you will learn:

-- Tips for better emotional money decisions for couples
+- Tips for couples trying to make better money decisions.

 - And more!